reflexsc/web/docs/o/roles.md

 ---
 layout: docs
-title: Roles
+title: Components and Parts of Reflex
 permalink: /docs/roles/
 ---

-Three modules facilitate the roles of Reflex:
+There are three fundamental parts to Reflex:

-* Launch Assist
+* [Launch Assist](#launch-assist) - used to launch / start a service
-* Reflex Engine
+* [Reflex Engine](#reflex-engine) - where all of the live state and configurations are stored
-* Reflex Tools
+* [Reflex Tools](#reflex-tools) - The CLI tools used to manage and drive the Engine

 # Launch Assist